Chikayo-k/rate-your-stay/README.md

 **Epic #4: Create Details and about us pages**
 - User Story: As a user, I want to see the Details page clearly so that it is easy to find information.
-- User Story: As a user, I want to add reviews so that people can see them
+- User Story: As a user, I want to add reviews so that people can see them.
 - User Story: As a user, I want to see the About pages so that I can learn more about the website.

 **Epic #5: Authentication**
 - User Story: As a user, I want to be able to login and logout of the website so I can add reviews.
-- User Story: As a user, I want to be able to create an account so I can have access to account-specific views
+- User Story: As a user, I want to be able to create an account so I can have access to account-specific views.
 - User Story: As a user, I want to have control over my reviews so that I can update and delete them.

 **Epic #6: Project clean up**
 - User Story:  As a developer, I want to tidy up the project and make sure it meets all the requirements.

 ## Testing
-For Testing details go to a separated file [TESTING.md](TESTING.md)
+For Testing details go to a separated file.
+[TESTING.md](TESTING.md)

 ##  Bugs/Improvements

-**Case1**
+**Case 1**

-When developing the path URL for admin it had been created but when it was trying to be used it did not register.
+When developing the path URL for the admin functionality it was created but when it was used it did not register.
 The error message showed a list of URL’s but it didn’t seem that the admin url was on the list.
 Looking further it said it was a match for the last one.
 What happened was Django was moving down through the list and it would reach an empty path that points to home.urls this was then jumping to urls.py and going through that list.
-To resolve it I had to rearrange how the URL’s were laid out so that the admin would be read before the empty list.
-This solved the issue
+To resolve this issue, I had to rearrange how the URL’s were laid out so that the admin would be read before the empty list.
+This solved the issue.

-**Case2**
+**Case 2**

 When there is no user logged in, some of the event handlers will get an error as the elements they are looking for are hidden.